-Therefore, the Commission is of the view that it is appropriate that this draft Report be released publicly, 14 days after it has been submitted to the MCE, as required under the terms of reference.
-The Commission also considers that it is appropriate to accept submissions on the draft Report.
-The Commission has proposed the following timetable for completion of the review process:
+The Commission therefore considered that it was appropriate that the Draft Report be released publicly, 14 days after it had been submitted to the MCE, as required under the terms of reference.
+The Commission also considered that it was appropriate to accept submissions on the Draft Report.